 The MCOUSR runtime option enables you to specify the DDNAME of a user message control option file.
 The DDNAME must be allocated to your logon proc or allocated to your TSO/ISPF session.
 When running JCLCheck in batch mode, the DDNAME must also be defined in the JCLCheck job.

 The format of the MCOUSR control file is identical to the MCOSYS control file.
 If MCOUSR is used, MCOUSR takes precedence over the MCOSYS control file.

 Here is the syntax for the MCOUSR option.

 The ddname is an optional parameter and if it is omitted, MCOUSR is used as the DDNAME.
 This DDNAME must be allocated to your TSO/ISPF session if using EDCHEK.
-When running CA JCLCheck in batch mode, this DDNAME must be added to the CA JCLCheck job.
+When running JCLCheck in batch mode, this DDNAME must be added to the JCLCheck job.

 //MCOUSR DD DISP=SHR,DSN=DATASET1.NAME